realrolfje/balloontv/notes/diary.md

   Conclusion: Temperature instability will likely not be a problem in this application.
 - 8 july I2C code added, screenshot of the oscilloscope showing data being transmitted, looking good so far.
+- 10 july Added CW sounder on pin 1.
+Problem: Long strings don't fit the program memory.
+  When using the original idea to do cwSendText("SOME TEXT HERE"), the program crashes, not producing sound or I2C.
+Sending all characters as separate cwSendCharacter(0B01100100);
+  calls works.
+Although the current workaround works, it is not very neat code.

 # Notes